God's test of Abraham foreshadowed the sacrifice of Jesus

 God spared Isaac and kept the promise found in Genesis 22:8, that God himself would provide the lamb for sacrifice.
 God fulfilled that promise about 2000 years ago, with his own son, Jesus:

-He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?
-(Romans 8:32, NIV)
+He who didn’t spare his own Son, but delivered him up for us all, how would he not also with him freely give us all things?
+(Romans 8:32, WEB)